A divided GOP forges ahead on health care message — without plan to address spiking premiums - Local News 8

 “I am not a fan of discharges.
 It is typically used as a tool against the majority.
 I understand the concerns that they have, and I’m very sympathetic to that,” he told reporters Wednesday.

-Fitzpatrick, meanwhile, declared that “the discharge petition is now live and it has enough Republican signatures to now allow our Democrat colleagues to finish the job, if they so choose.”
+Fitzpatrick’s discharge petition is one of two proposals from GOP and Democratic centrists currently circulating among members.
+Either would need the endorsement of House Minority Leader Hakeem Jeffries to succeed.
+So far, Jeffries has not weighed in, though he has privately suggested he prefers the bill from GOP Rep. Jen Kiggans of Virginia and Democratic Rep. Josh Gottheimer of New Jersey.

-Johnson and his conference are planning their own slate of health care bills for next week, similarly focusing on health savings accounts and cost-sharing reductions.
+Johnson and his conference reaffirmed Thursday that they are planning their own slate of health care bills for next week, similarly focusing on health savings accounts and cost-sharing reductions.

 Some hardliners in the conference – faced with the prospect of a discharge petition – privately expressed openness to a bill to extend subsidies in a closed-door meeting on Wednesday, but there appears to be no consensus on what kind of bill could pass the House in time.
 (Even Ohio Rep. Jim Jordan suggested House Republicans should act on the subsidies, warning that a discharge petition with Democratic sign off would be a worse alternative, according to two people briefed on his remarks.)